 All participants follow the Ballet Spartanburg COVID-19 protocol.
-Masks over noses are required as well as social distancing in the class.
+Masks are OPTIONAL but not mandated at this time.
+However, social distancing is recommended.
 Individuals are to arrive 5 minutes before class and will enter the building when the instructor opens the door.
 COVID-19 waivers must be signed and on file with registration in the office.

 COVID-19 waivers for both Ballet Spartanburg and the Chapman Cultural Center will be filled out before class.
 Health and safety are our top priorities while engaging our community back into this class.
 Click here for The African Dance Class Registration form.
 Chapman Cultural Center COVID Waiver for African Dance and Ballet Spartanburg COVID-19 Waiver.